 Update MX Records

-Once all mailboxes are migrated, update MX records to point directly to Exchange Online for better performance.
+Once all mailboxes are migrated, update MX records to point directly to Exchange Online for better performance and simplified routing.

 Decommission On‑Premises Exchange